Deep Reinforcement Learning for Resource Constrained Multiclass Scheduling in Wireless Networks: Problem Statement

+We stress out that a user $u$ remains on the set $U_t$ for a time interval less or equal to the maximum acceptable latency $L_u$.
+If not satisfied within that interval, then it does not contribute positively to the objective $G$.

-As said before, the problem considered here can be formulated as an MDP problem due to the Markovian traffic generation and the time evolution of channels $h_{u,t}$.
-In the full-CSI case, the scheduler fully observes the state $s_t$, whereas in the no-CSI case, the channel quality $h_{u,t}$ is unknown to the agent (scheduler) and the observation $o_t\subset s_t$ is a part of the state, leading to a Partially Observable MDP (POMDP) \citep{PartiallyObservableMDP}.
-A way to reduce a POMDP to an MDP is by substituting the states with the ``belief" of the states \citep{POMDB_planning} of the value of $s_t$.
-Another way is to use the complete history $\{o_0,a_0,o_1,a_1,\cdots,a_{t-1},o_{t-1}\}$ and notice that only the most recent part is relevant.
-Note that users that have already left the system do not affect in any way how the channels of the current user will evolve or the generation of future users.
-Therefore, we can only consider the scheduling and allocation history of only the currently active users.
-So if ${\vw}_{u,t}=(w_{u,t_0},$ $w_{u,t_0+1}, ... ,w_{u,t})$ the scheduling history of $u$ then the input of the actor is $ \{\forall u \in U_t^{act}: D_u,L_u,a_u, \kappa_u, l_{u,t},{\vw}_{u,t}\}$.
+Note that $\mathcal{R}_{u,t}$ satisfies the Markov property since $h_{u,t}$ follows a Markov model.
+Under full CSI, the agent (here the BS) fully observes the state $s_t$, while in the no-CSI case, $h_{u,t}$ is unknown resulting in a Partially Observable MDP (POMDP) \cite{PartiallyObservableMDP}.
+One way to transform a POMDP into a MDP is by substituting the states with the ``belief" of the states \cite{POMDB_planning}.
+Another way is to use the complete history $\{o_0,a_0,o_1,a_1,\cdots,a_{t-1},o_{t-1}\}$, with $o_t\subset s_t$ being the agent's observation.
+Notice that only the most recent part is relevant as users that have already left the system do not affect the way the channels of the current users evolve or the generation of future users or in general the current and future system dynamics.
+Therefore, we can safely consider the scheduling and allocation history of only the current users.
+Specifically, if ${\bm{w}}_{u,t}=(w_{u,t_0},$ $w_{u,t_0+1}, ... ,w_{u,t})$ is the scheduling history of user $u$ then the input of the agent is $ \{\forall u \in U_t: D_u,L_u,a_u, \kappa_u, l_{u,t},{\bm{w}}_{u,t}\}$.